dagster-io/dagster/docs/sphinx/sections/api/apidocs/io-managers.rst

 IO Managers
 ---------------

-IO managers are user-provided objects that store solid outputs and load them as inputs to downstream solids.
+IO managers are user-provided objects that store op outputs and load them as inputs to downstream ops.

 .. autodecorator:: io_manager